-If you are in qualified military service, meaning that you are serving in the armed forces of the United States (including the National Guard and the commissioned corps of the Public Health Service), and you return to employment with the University within the period of time in which your reemployment rights are protected by law, you will have the right to make the Employee Contributions and Age 50 Catch-up Contributions to the Plan that you otherwise would have been entitled to make but for your absence due to the military leave, reduced by any Employee Contributions and Age 50 Catch-up Contributions actually made with respect to differential wage payments received during the military absence.
+If you are in qualified military service, meaning that you are serving in the armed forces of the United States (including the National Guard and the commissioned corps of the Public Health Service), and you return to employment with the University within the period of time in which your reemployment rights are protected by law, you will have the right to make the Employee Contributions, Roth Contributions, and Age 50 Catch-up Contributions to the Plan that you otherwise would have been entitled to make but for your absence due to the military leave, reduced by the amount of any Employee Contributions, Roth Contributions, and Age 50 Catch-up Contributions actually made with respect to differential wage payments received during the military absence.
 These contributions must be made during the period following your reemployment that is equal to the lesser of (1) three multiplied by the period of qualified military service or (2) five years.
-The University will then contribute corresponding Matching Contributions to the Plan on your behalf, taking into account any Matching Contributions actually made with respect to Employee Contributions from military differential wage payments received during the military absence.